ICAS at Home Support Resources

 After Test Day

-- Student certificates are despatched to schools approximately 2 weeks after results are released online.
+No, Certificates are despatched to schools approximately 2 weeks after results are released.

 FAQs